CRESCENDO team members at the 2016 General Assembly in Rome, 27-29 Sept.

 Colin is a Professor in the School of Earth and Environment at the University of Leeds and a NCAS core scientist.
 He heads the joint Met Office/NERC UKESM project.
 In his role as head of the UKESM project he is based at the Met Office in Exeter where the bulk of the UKESM core group are located.
 His primary role is to lead development of the next generation of UK Earth system models, with the 1st version of UKESM targeted for application within the WCRP 6th Coupled Model Intercomparison Project (CMIP6).

-- Alberto MuñozCRESCENDO Project ManagerNational Centre for Atmospheric Science (NCAS), University of Leeds (UNIVLEEDS), based at Met Office Hadley Centre (MOHC), UKAlberto MuñozCRESCENDO Project Manager
+- Hazel JefferyCRESCENDO Project ManagerNational Centre for Atmospheric Science (NCAS), University of Leeds (UNIVLEEDS), based at Met Office Hadley Centre (MOHC), UKHazel JefferyCRESCENDO Project Manager

-Alberto works alongside Colin Jones as the CRESCENDO Project Manager, also based at the Met Office in Exeter.
-He is a member of the School of Earth and Environment at the University of Leeds and the National Centre for Atmospheric Science (NCAS).
-Alberto’s background is in Biological Sciences from where he moved to Project Management in 2014 working in a FP7 ITN Project before joining the H2020 Project CRESCENDO.
+Hazel works alongside Colin Jones as the CRESCENDO Project Manager, also based at the Met Office in Exeter.
+She is a member of the School of Earth and Environment at the University of Leeds and the National Centre for Atmospheric Science (NCAS).
+Hazel's background is in Environmental Chemistry, European Research Liaison, National Expert for the INTAS programme, and more recently in Strategic Management at NERC.

 - Pierre FriedlingsteinRT1 leaderUniversity of Exeter (UNEXE), UKPierre FriedlingsteinRT1 leader